Oklahoma governor signs law banning abortion at conception, becomes strictest in the US

-OKLAHOMA CITY, Okl.
+OKLAHOMA CITY, Okla.
 (KFOR) – Oklahoma Gov. Kevin Stitt signed a bill into law Wednesday that bans abortion at conception in his state, the strictest anti-abortion law in the nation.

 Stitt signed House Bill 4327, which prohibits physicians from performing abortions at any point in a pregnancy unless it is necessary to save the pregnant woman’s life.